This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 If an agentless system has been migrated to a new host, you will need to update the connection information that the Datto appliance uses to reach the protected system if you wish to continue its backups.
 Clicking Reassign System will cause your Datto appliance to audit all of its configured hypervisor connections for available virtual machines, and allow you to select the new host from a list of the systems it detects.

-The Archive Agent feature allows an operator to convert an agent's backup chain to a read-only archive, stopping future backups from being written to it, and permitting the protected system to (optionally) re-pair with the Datto appliance to start a new backup chain.
+The Archive Agent feature allows an operator to convert an agent's backup chain to a read-only archive, stopping future backups from being written to it, and permitting the protected system to (optionally) re-protect the agent with the Datto appliance to start a new backup chain.
 Use the archive agent feature when you no longer wish to continue writing backups to a specific dataset, but you would like to preserve the agent's data locally for future use.

 Archived agents count against the device's total agent limit.
 See the Archived Agent article for more information.